 Before you ask any qualifying questions, take a minute to understand what the crucial questions are for your sales team and make a list of questions that your sales team can ask later on once you’ve qualified your visitor.
 You want to qualify them as quickly as possible, so you’re not wasting their time or yours.

 An example of a qualifying question is: How many employees are in your company?
 Of course, if you have Clearbit Reveal or 6sense, you’ll already have this information at hand.

-Whether you use Salesforce routing rules or have your own routing setup within Qualified you’ll want ensure your qualified visitors are routed to your reps for conversations right away or given the chance to book a meeting if your reps are not available.
+Whether you use Salesforce routing rules or have your own routing setup within Qualified, ensure your qualified visitors are routed to your reps for conversations right away or given the chance to book a meeting if your reps are not available.

-You can route visitors for inbound chat at any point in their engagement with you, but we recommend to Route for Inbound Chat once they have answered your qualification questions in your experience.
+You can route visitors for inbound chat at any point in their engagement with you, but we recommend to "route for inbound chat" once they answer your qualification questions in your Experience.
 By doing this, you'll ensure that your reps are only spending their time with your most qualified visitors.

 We have an entire article dedicated to the intricacies of routing that might be helpful when exploring this option.